kexa-io/Kexa/documentation/Documentation-Kexa.md

 ### Downloads or update Kexa

 You can download a version of Kexa from a specific branch.
 To do this, there's the "-d" argument to request a Kexa pull locally without Github.
 To preset from which branch this should be done, you have the "-b" argument followed by a branch name present on our repository (by default: main).
 Finally, if you don't want to perform the download where you are, you can use "-p" followed by the path to where to perform the manipulation.
+An option is available for Kexa to update itself automatically with the 'AUTOUPDATE' environment variable.
+It will update on all non-breaking updates.
+If you decide not to update it automatically, Kexa will notify you via the logs of the latest available version.
 Note: in the event of an upgrade, your configuration files will be preserved.

 Here's an example: